openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 }
 ```

-And we can even even merge pattern variables in switch fallthrough:
+And we can even (if we want to) merge pattern variables in switch fallthrough:

 ```
 switch (e) {